Eligible service members and veterans can utilize the VA loan program to purchase a home with no down payment.

 Fortunately for military members, those benefits aren’t watered down into a mediocre financing option.
 As FDR stated, our veterans are “entitled to definite action” and “special benefits.”
 The VA loan program truly delivers on that promise, with flexible credit standards, low closing costs, and no-down-payment financing.

-It’s a special loan option restricted to some of the country’s most selfless citizens: active duty service members and veterans.
+It’s a special loan option restricted to some of the country’s most selfless citizens: service members and veterans.

 Veterans sacrifice their safety on a daily basis.
 They deserve the special benefits afforded by VA loans.

-Fortunately for military buyers who may be short on cash, the VA loan program does not require a down payment.
+Fortunately for military buyers who may be short on cash, the VA loan program does not require a down payment and buyers aren't charged mortgage insurance.
+In combination these two benefits can save homebuyers a significant amount money.
 It’s a benefit that military buyers love, and one that’s tough to locate outside of this exclusive financing program.

 The VA loan program can unlock numerous benefits for military buyers, but it can be a complex program to navigate.
 Let us know if you have any questions regarding VA loan benefits or eligibility.
-Contact Veterans United Home Loans at 888-212-1958 or Veterans United Realty at 800-985-5723.
+Contact Veterans United Home Loans at 855-870-8845.